 Paul understands and says this so well in Galatians 2:20: “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.”

-When surrounded by a crowd of eager followers, Jesus turned to them and remarked, "If anyone comes to me and does not hate his father and mother, his wife and children, his brothers and sisters—yes, even his own life—he cannot be my disciple.
-Whoever does not bear his own cross and come after me cannot be my disciple." –Luke 14:26-27
+Luke 14:25-27 Now great crowds accompanied him, and he turned and said to them, “If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple.
+Whoever does not bear his own cross and come after me cannot be my disciple.”

 2. Count the Cost

-Jesus spoke often and specifically to the cost of following Him.
+Jesus spoke often of, and specifically to, the cost of following Him.
 He wants people to truly count the cost to being a disciple of Christ.
 For example, consider what Jesus said to the scribe who came and said, “Teacher, I will follow you wherever you go.”
-Jesus frankly told this apparent volunteer for service that it would not be easy: “Foxes have holes, and birds of the air have nests, but the Son of Man has nowhere to lay his head” (Matt.
-8: 19– 20; Luke 9: 57– 58).
+Jesus frankly told this apparent volunteer-for-service that it would not be easy: “Foxes have holes, and birds of the air have nests, but the Son of Man has nowhere to lay his head” (Matthew 8:19-20; Luke 9:57-58).

 Another disciple wanted to be excused from his immediate obligation of obedience so that he might go and care for his aged father, but Jesus would allow no delay.
-Saying, “Follow me, and leave the dead to bury their own dead… But as for you, go and proclaim the kingdom of God” (Matt.
-8: 21– 22; Luke 9: 59–60).
+Jesus said, “Follow me, and leave the dead to bury their own dead.
+But as for you, go and proclaim the kingdom of God” (Matthew 8:21-22; Luke 9:59-60).
 Another man indicated that he would follow Jesus, but on his own terms.
 He wanted to first bid farewell to his family, perhaps anticipating a merry good time doing it.
-But Jesus put it to him straight: “No one who puts his hand to the plow and looks back is fit for the kingdom of God” (Luke 9: 62).
+But Jesus put it to him straight: “No one who puts his hand to the plow and looks back is fit for the kingdom of God” (Luke 9:62).

-The point is clear: the disciple does not go to the disciple maker and lay out his own terms for discipleship, as this lacks the very submission that Christ demands for His faithful followers.
+The point is clear: the disciple does not go to the disciple-maker and lay out his own terms for discipleship, as this lacks the very submission that Christ demands for His faithful followers.
 Therefore, every person must count the cost.
-“For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?
-(Luke 14: 28).
+“For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?”
+(Luke 14:28).
 Not to do so was tantamount to inviting ridicule later from the world.
 The same would be true of a king in war who did not consider the cost of victory before hostilities began.
-To sum it up bluntly, Jesus said, “Therefore whosoever he be of you that renounced not all that he hath, he cannot be my disciple” (Luke 14: 33; see Mark 10: 21; Matt.
-19: 21; Luke 18: 22).
+To sum it up bluntly, Jesus said, “So therefore, any one of you who does not renounce all that he has cannot be my disciple.”
+(Luke 14:33; see Mark 10:21; Matthew 19:21; Luke 18:22).

 3. Go Therefore

-This is not speaking of going to a specific location but is speaking of “an investment outside of yourself, an investment into others.”
+This is not speaking of going to a specific location but is speaking of an investment outside of yourself, an investment into others.
 It means you cannot stay.
 You cannot keep to yourself.
-My authority is for a purpose that I am going to put to work in and through you.
-It’s not to terminate on you.
-It is something that involves you investing outside of yourself.
+His authority is for a purpose that He is going to put to work in and through you.
+It’s not to terminate on you; it is something that involves your investing outside of yourself.

 “Go therefore” means get up; it means go out.
-One of the very real realities of our sin is that we only live our lives for ourselves.
-When you are struggling with your sin you want to be SELFISH.
-You don’t want to GO.
-You want to stay--stay where you are comfortable.
-Stay at home on the couch and just consume and be entertained or work longer hours so you can consume more stuff.
+One of the realities of our sin is that we only live our lives for ourselves.
+When we are struggling with our sin, we want to be selfish.
+We don’t want to go; we want to stay—stay where we are comfortable, stay at home on the couch and just consume and be entertained or work longer hours so we can consume more stuff.

 4. Make Disciples